xl2021/Who-are-you/README.md

 ![Model](https://github.com/xl2021/Who-are-you/blob/main/model/model.png)

 ## 4.Training
-The model is trained on a Celeron N2940 CPU for 50 epoches, the final accuracy on training, validation and testing set is 0.9676, 0.4023 and 0.3998, respectively, where dramatical overfitting appears here.
+The model is trained on a Celeron N2940 CPU for 50 epoches, the final accuracy on train, validation and test set is 0.9676, 0.4023 and 0.3998, respectively, where dramatical overfitting appears here.

 ## 5.Result
 For the purpose of accuracy, an algorithm is designed to determine the exact position of the animal before cropping and fetching it into the model.
 The final prediction is: